nos81/QIT-MATLAB/README.txt

 QIT is released under the GNU General Public License version 3.
 This basically means that you can freely use, share and modify it as you wish, as long as you give proper credit to the authors and do not change the terms of the license.
+See LICENSE.txt for the details.